bahrus/be-switched/README.md

 What this is saying:

-> Find peer elements with ids lhsScale and rhsScale.
+> Find peer elements with ids carrotNosedWoman and aDuck.
 Listen for weight-changed and molting events, respectively, and when those events happen, evaluate the JavaScript event handler referenced in the onchange attribute.
 If event.r is set to true, display the contents within the template.
 If event.r is set to false, hide it.
 Also, evaluate the expression immediately at the outset.

+The assumptions we make for getting values from these peer custom elements (when not specified as it isn't specified above) is based on the following:

+1. If the elements found by id have dashes in the tag names, wait for customElements.whenDefined.
+2. Infer the value of the element via:
+    1. If 'value' in the element, use that.
+    2. If not, use ariaValueNow if present.
+    3. If not, check if 'checked' in oCarrotNosedWoman, use that.
+    4. Try ariaChecked.
+    5. Check if 'href' in oCarrotNosedWoman, use that.
+    6. As a last resort attempt at mind reading, use the string obtained from textContent.
+3. Listens for input event (by default and if not specified, but in the example above, they *are* specified).

 > [!NOTE]
 > As mentioned earlier, if all you need to do is conditionally display a small amount of content, as the examples in this document do, it may be more effective to simply use css to hide/display the content.
 Similar advice has been issued [elsewhere](https://polymer-library.polymer-project.org/2.0/docs/devguide/templates#dom-if).
 This enhancement does in fact support the more lightweight solution: